collocations.org

 1. from a job

-automatic, immediate, instant, summary
+automatic, immediate, instant (esp.
+BrE), summary

 His attack on the manager led to his instant dismissal.

-constructive, unfair, wrongful
+constructive (BrE), unfair, wrongful

 She won her claim for constructive dismissal because she had been pressured into resigning.

-VERB + DISMISSAL
+VERB + dismissal

-lead to | call for
+lead to

 be faced with, be threatened with, face, risk